 Moi.
 I’m a Finnish multidisciplinary artist based in Turku, Finland.

-Repetition, serialization and continuity are characteristic of my work, and over the years my practice has had several thematic periods.
-I have worked on themes such as competition, performance-based society, disappointment, failure, identity, and Anthropocene.
+Repetition, serialization and continuity are characteristic of my work, and over the years my practice has had several thematic periods: I have worked on themes such as competition, performance-based society, disappointment, failure, identity, and Anthropocene.

-I’m currently circling around absence.
+Currently, I am circling around absence.
 I am fascinated by the ambivalence of it, its elusive nature and essence, which requires presence to exist.
 Absence is not nothing.
-It is something that is not there, and, at the same time, can be more present than something that is.
-Absence keeps one curious in the numerous ways one can approach it.
-With the traces it leaves behind and the interpretation they need.
-With its contradictions.
-Now I’m delving into one of them: the materiality of absence.
+It is something that is not where it should be.